 With the current social revolts going on around the globe right now, it is impossible not to give this some greater thought to see where each of us fit in.
 Although society may have conditioned us one way, it appears loud and clear that this is not our natural way.
-We have been hypnotized for long enough and the time of awakening is upon us, when we are waking back up to a more natural way of interacting with each other and our environment.
+We have been hypnotized for long enough and the time of awakening is upon us when we are awakening to a more natural way of interacting with each other and our environment.

 Nature’s Lessons on Cooperation and Competition